 If you have a little one yourself, you of all people will know that sometimes getting them off to sleep can be an exhausting ordeal.
 That’s why we have put together this list of tips, that have been tried and tested.
-In hope, to allow you and your child to get the best night sleep possible.
+We hope this will allow you and your child to get the best night’s sleep possible.

 Sleep is important for everyone!
 It is key for the brain to stay healthy, especially during early development.